boyin96/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate of Electronics and ICT Engineering
+role: Ph.D Candidate of Electronics and ICT Engineering

 # Organizations/Affiliations to show in About widget
 organizations: